 The Republic of Congo

-Why visit Congo?
-An impenetrable jungle, picture a vision of tropical rainforests, magical rivers and fascinating creatures that inhabit this remote African wilderness.
-On the forest floor, follow the dirt tracks as they wind their way through a dense undergrowth.
+Why visit The Republic of Congo?
+Picture a vision of tropical rainforests and magical rivers.
+Discover fascinating creatures that inhabit this remote African wilderness.

-Located on the equator, Congo’s temperatures vary little all year round and seasons are divided into green and dry season.
-Migratory birds are present from June to August, making sightings excellent in both the rainforest and savanna.
-The four seasons are divided into a short and long green season, days are humid when rainfall occurs and temperatures are higher.
+Located on the equator, the Republic of Congo climate temperature changes little year round.
+Seasons are divided into green and dry season.
+Migratory birds are present from June to August, making for excellent sightings in both the rainforest and savanna.

-March to May, October to December humidity is high and the air is clearer, with the short and long green seasons more rainfall is experienced.
-Daytime temperatures are warmer, averaging around a minimum of 23 to 33 degrees during April.
-Water levels rise on the Lekoli River.
+However from March to May, October to December the humidity is high.
+The air is clearer, with the short and long green seasons bringing more daily rainfall.
+Daytime temperatures are decidedly warmer, averaging around 23 to 33 degrees during April.
+Water levels on the Lekoli River gradually start to rise.

 Dense forests, lowland gorillas, rivers and swampy marshes Ozdala-Kokoua National Park.

-Odzala-Kokoua, houses a variety of species, the main one being the endangered western lowland gorilla and has the highest density recorded in the area so far.
-There are 15 other species of primates that can be seen, including the guereza colobus, grey cheeked mangabey and the moustached monkey.
-The forest elephant and buffalo, bongo and sitatunga are a few of the different wildlife species that you will find nearly year round.
+There are 15 other significant species of primates, including the guereza colobus, grey cheeked mangabey and the moustached monkey.
+The forest elephant and buffalo, bongo and sitatunga are indeed different wildlife species, generally sighted year round.

-The Lekoli river offers a boating experience, with interesting and rare sightings of the red river hog.
-It is said to be the most beautiful hog out of all the African species.
+Equally interesting and rare are sightings of the red river hog.
+It is proclaimed to be the most beautiful hog out of all the African species.

-For more information on the Congo feel free to give us a call or alternatively pop us an email!
+For more information on the Conservation Safari to the Congo, feel free to give us a call or alternatively pop us an email!